 The Boundary Waters Canoe Area Wilderness is America’s premier canoe destination.
 It is also one of the most accessible wilderness areas in the United States, and where Wilderness Inquiry began operating in the 1970’s.
 Over one million acres in size, the Boundary Waters covers much of the Superior National Forest in northeastern Minnesota.
-Paddle among towering pines, tamarack bogs, and beautiful birches in this home to moose, lynx, wolves, and bald eagles.
+Paddle among towering pines in the home of moose, lynx, wolves, and bald eagles.

 Every WI trip ensures your adventure is the best it can be.
 Decades of experience in combination with top notch food and gear make Wilderness Inquiry BWCA trips an exceptional value.
 Our classic 5-day Boundary Waters Canoe Area Paddle Adventure is the quintessential guided canoe trip.
 Paddle lightweight Wenonah kevlar canoes and camp in beautiful lakeside campsites.
 The Boundary Waters lodge based adventure is based out of stunning Wintergreen Lodge on White Iron Lake.
 From here, you’ll enjoy excellent BWCA day trips off the Kawishiwi River or the Fernberg Trail, returning to delicious meals, a glass of wine, and a comfortable bed at night.
 The Boundary Waters Family Canoe and Hike trip is geared for families and based at a Forest Service campsite, allowing us to do day trips in smaller groups into the Wilderness.
 Our Boundary Waters Winter Adventure changes it up for winter fun at Camp Menogyn on West Bearskin Lake.
 You will love dogsledding, skiing, and seeing the Wilderness dressed in its winter clothes.